Tzila Dagan: Career

-Dagan's second album, "Reunion with Carole King" was released in 1977 and included original Carole King songs translated into Hebrew.
+Dagan's second album, Reunion with Carole King was released in 1977 and included original Carole King songs translated into Hebrew, including "You've Got a Friend", "I Feel the Earth Move" and "Will You Love Me Tomorrow".
 That year, she performed the songs at a show named for the album.
 The show included performances of well-known Hebrew songs such as "An Old Love Song" and "There were Nights".
 In the same year, Dagan participated in the program "A beautiful tropical country", translated Brazilian songs, an album and appeared in a show in which Mati Caspi, Judith Ravitz, Korin Alal and the Suburbs also participated.
 In the program she sang the song "Help me".

 She was a finalist in the Israel Song Festival 1979, with the winner representing Israel at the Eurovision Song Contest 1979.
 Dagan lost out to Milk and Honey, who went on to win Eurovision with Hallelujah.

 In 1980, she participated in the Gali IDF Poets' Songs No. 3 evening, with music composed by Oded Lerer to the words of Yochaved Bat Miriam.
 In the same year, she participated in the "Balkan Songs" show, produced by Kol Yisrael and translated by Yoram Taharlev.
 She sang "Yugoslav Winter Song", which was later performed by the Brothers and Sisters Quartet.

 In 1981, Dagan gave birth to her daughter Noa, from her second husband, the architect Yaakov Katzman.
 In 1991, she staged a performance of her best songs and original material, "And the Remaining Drops of Rain", directed by Orna Akad, but she was unable to repeat the successes of the past.
 She turned to painting and plastic arts.

 In 1997, she appeared in the Eytan Fox television series, Florentine.
 The show follows childhood friends from Jerusalem that move together to Florentin in Tel Aviv.
 Dagan played Ezra's (Yehezkel Lazarov) mother in the show.